aflevel/CMHonSync/README.md

 # CMHonSync
 Conducts Cochran-Mantel-Haenszel on *sync files corresponding to pool-sequenced populations with a design file setting which population/column are in the Case group and which ones are in the Control.
-Every pair of Case population vs. Control populations are used as strata.
+Every pair of Case population vs. Control population are used as strata.

 # Depends on
 -python3